bpinzone/pro_programming/Problem_Solving_Process.md

 ---
 ### Being Clever
 * **Visualize** the Data!
 In any way that you can!
+    * CHANGE how you're visualizing it!
+In any way that you can!
 * Make observations.
 Simple Ones.
 Do small enumeration, and bring each possibility a single step forward in consequences.
 (Observe consequences.)
 * Observe basic sample cases.
 What if I did this?
 * What is really going on here, fundamentally?